 In the list view, select the eDiscovery search you want to export the results of, and then click Export to a PST file.

 In the eDiscovery PST Export Tool window, do the following:

 Click Browse to specify the location where you want to download the PST file.

 Click the Enable deduplication checkbox to exclude duplicate messages.
 Only a single instance of a message will be included in the PST file.

-Including unsearchable items when you export eDiscovery search results takes longer when mailboxes contain a lot of unsearchable items.
+Note: Including unsearchable items when you export eDiscovery search results takes longer when mailboxes or public folders contain a lot of unsearchable items.
 To reduce the time it takes to export search results and prevent large PST export files, consider the following recommendations:

-• If you're exporting all mailbox content within a specific date range (by not specifying any keywords in the search criteria), then all unsearchable items within that date range will be automatically included in the search results.
+If you're exporting all mailbox or public folder content within a specific date range (by not specifying any keywords in the search criteria), then all unsearchable items within that date range will be automatically included in the search results.
 Therefore, don't select the Include unsearchable items checkbox.